Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

-1 – Watering Issues
+1. Watering Issues

-Healthy Peace Lily With Self-Watering Globe in Pot
+Healthy Peace Lily With Self-Watering Globe In Pot

-2 – Poor Water Quality
+2. Poor Water Quality

 Three Different Water Quality Tests

-3 – Root Rot
+3. Root Rot

-Plant With Limp Leaves and rotting Roots
+Plant With Limp Leaves And Rotting Roots

-Root rot is something that can occur when you’ve been watering your plant way too much.
 Essentially, if you keep watering your peace lily more than you should, then the issue is going to get way worse.

 You can try to replant the peace lily using new soil after removing the rotted parts of the plant.
 Try to plant the peace lily in soil that has excellent drainage so that you don’t have this problem in the future.

-4 – Fungal Issues
+4. Fungal Issues

-There are quite a few different types of fungal infections that you might have to deal with.
-However, it’s notable that you deal with fungal issues in pretty much the same way no matter what.
+There are a few different types of fungal infections that you might have to deal with.
+Luckily, you can address fungal issues in pretty much the same way regardless of the type: by using a fungicide to clean the plant and destroy the fungus.

-5 – Pest Issues
+6. Pest Issues

-Macro Shot of a Mealybug on a Leaf
+Macro Shot Of A Mealybug On A Leaf

-If none of the above issues appear to be to blame for the black leaves on your peace lily, then it could also be a pest.
-Pests such as mites, mealybugs, and scales will try to feed on peace lilies.
+If none of the above issues are to blame for the black leaves on your peace lily, you might be dealing with a pest problem.

-Bugs like this chew on peace lilies and try to suck out the moisture.
-This can lead to black spots appearing on the leaves of the plant.
+Pests such as mites, mealybugs, and scales feed on peace lilies.
+They chew on the leaves and try to suck out the moisture.
+This can lead to black spots appearing on the plant.

 Final Thoughts